bbauska/w3.CSS3-Succinctly/README.md

   w3-border-blue w3-border" style="width:120px;">
 ```

-You will also need to add **margin-left** style to the sections, as
+You will also need to add <b>margin-left</b> style to the sections, as
 follows.

 <h6 align="center"><i>Code Listing 17</i></h6>